 Identify and inspect configured repositories to ensure they are all valid and authorized sources of packages.
 The following is an example of a simple RHEL 9 install illustrating the use of the dnf repolist all command.

 '''

 whoami

 root

 dnf repolist all | grep -E 'enabled$'

-rhel-9-for-x86_64-appstream-rpms
+rhel-9-for-x86_64-appstream-rpms Red Hat Enterprise enabled

-rhel-9-for-x86_64-baseos-rpms
+rhel-9-for-x86_64-baseos-rpms Red Hat Enterprise enabled

 #

 '''